Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 Going back to the example of Chris roleplaying Tordek above, here’s how the scene might play out if Chris used active roleplaying:

-Speaking as Tordek, Chris says in a gruff, deep voice, “I was wondering why it suddenly smelled awful in here.
-If I wanted to hear anything out of you, I’d snap your arm and enjoy your screams.”
-In his normal voice, Chris then adds, “I get up, glare at the elf, and head to the bar.”
+Speaking as Tordek, Chris says in a gruff, deep voice, "I was wondering why it suddenly smelled awful in here.
+If I wanted to hear anything out of you, I’d snap your arm and enjoy your screams."
+In his normal voice, Chris then adds, "I get up, glare at the elf, and head to the bar."

 ### Results of Roleplaying
 The DM uses your character’s actions and attitudes to determine how an NPC reacts.
 A cowardly NPC buckles under threats of violence.
 A stubborn dwarf refuses to let anyone badger her.
 A vain dragon laps up flattery.